 London is like my second home.
 I spent years living among its charming streets, and yet every time I return, I am blown away by how much the city continues to evolve.

 When you visit London, choosing the right location to stay in is crucial.
 Its ever-changing nature means yesterday’s vacant borough could be today’s hot spot.
 Plus, there are always new restaurants, art galleries and shops popping up.
 You’ll want to be sure you’re close to the action and have a tube station close by for when you need to travel across town.

-To take out some of the guesswork, these are my picks of the top ten luxury hotels in London.
-Whether your tastes are traditional or more cutting-edge, there’s a something to suit to everyone.
+To take out some of the guesswork, these are my picks of the top 10 luxury hotels in London.
+Whether your tastes are traditional or more cutting-edge, there’s something to suit everyone.

 Find The Connaught in a quiet corner away from the London bustle.
 This posh hotel boasts romantic guest rooms with dark mahogany wood furnishings, fresh flowers and glossy marble bathrooms.